-This study relies on a box model described in this section.
-It includes emissions from the forest and the city, deposition and chemical evolution of the trace gases.
-Daytime growth of the planetary boundary layer is also simulated, with mixing with the residual layer.
+This study relies on the box model described in this section.
+It includes emissions from the forest and the city, deposition, and the chemical evolution of the trace gases.
+Daytime growth of the planetary boundary layer is also simulated with mixing with the residual layer.

-110 3.1.1 Boundary Layer
+3.1.1 Boundary layer

 The model includes two boxes on top of each other separated by a moving boundary representing the height of the boundary layer.
 The bottom box extends from the surface to the top of the planetary boundary layer (PBL).
-The top box extends from the top of the planetary boundary layer to 1.5 km and represents the residual layer (RL) (see Fig. 2).
-The daytime PBL height evolution is parameterized according to the Tennekes (1973) approach and was calculated using the Second-Order Model for Conserved and Reactive Unsteady Scalars (SOMCRUS, Lenschow et al., 2016) (see Fig. 2).
-At sunset, stratification is assumed
+The top box extends from the top of the planetary boundary layer to 850 m and represents the residual layer (RL) (see Fig. 2).
+The daytime PBL height evolution is parameterized according to the approach of Tennekes (1973) and was calculated using the Second-Order Model for Conserved and Reactive Unsteady Scalars (SOMCRUS; Lenschow et al., 2016) (see Fig. 2).
+At sunset, stratification is assumed to quickly shrink the PBL to 50 m which results in the contents of the PBL being reallocated to the RL.
+During the night, the PBL is constrained to linearly grow to reach the next morning's level.
+The PBL height evolution is the same for each of the 2 simulated days.